 That alternative: “None of the Above.”

-It's more than a plotline from the 1985 Richard Pryor film.
-“Brewster's Millions
+It’s more than a plotline from the 1985 Richard Pryor film.
+“Brewster’s Millions”

-In , it's called “None of these candidates.”
+In Nevada, it’s called “None of these candidates.”
 Nevada is the only state that allows voters to register their dislike for major party candidates in this way.
-And while the same law does not allow “none of these candidates” to win an election, the option can certainly expose a party's weakness.
+And while the same law does not allow “none of these candidates” to win an election, the option can certainly expose a party’s weakness.
 Democrats learned the hard way in their 2014 gubernatorial primary, such as when “none of these candidates” finished first in the voting:

 Nevada Democratic leaders acknowledged earlier this year that they had failed to recruit a credible candidate to face GOP Gov. Brian Sandoval in the fall.
 And on Tuesday, Silver State Democratic primary voters agreed, casting more votes for the state’s quirky “none of these candidates” option than any one of the eight actual humans on the ballot.